 During winter you need to take extra good care of your vehicle’s paint.
-Not only can the harsh weather can wreak havoc, so can road salt and dirt.
+Not only can the harsh weather wreak havoc, but road salt and dirt can too.
 Damaged and worn paint is not only unattractive, it can also reduce the value of your vehicle when it comes time to sell or trade.
-Today, I’ve partnered with Stones Chrysler, Dodge, Jeep, RAM to bring you these six ways to protect your car’s paint in winter.
+Today, I’m sharing six easy ways to protect your car’s paint in winter.

 Be careful removing snow